knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="updatequestionanswer"></a>
 # **UpdateQuestionAnswer**
-> void UpdateQuestionAnswer (string questionId, string id, ModelAnswerResource answer)
+> void UpdateQuestionAnswer (string questionId, string id, AnswerResource answer)

 Update an answer for a question